paritytech-actions/github-fork-updater/readme.md

 1. Use a Personal Access Token (has to much rights and is a security risk)!

 You can read more information about this in this [blogpost](https://devopsjournal.io/blog/2022/01/03/GitHub-Tokens).

+## Acknowledgement
+This setup is based on a great work of [rajbos](https://github.com/rajbos) and forked from [rajbos/github-fork-updater](https://github.com/rajbos/github-fork-updater)